What are soffit vents?

-At first it may seem odd to add insulation for warmth then purposely allow cold air to enter the attic through vents.
+At first, it may seem odd to add insulation for warmth then purposely allow cold air to enter the attic through soffit vents.
 On the contrary, attic ventilation is the key to a durable and energy-efficient home.
-In the winter, allowing a natural flow of outdoor air to ventilate the attic helps the attic properly ventilate the build up of moisture caused by cooking, showering, and general heating.
-If these elements are not taken in consideration effectively, you may be putting your family at risk of being exposed to black mold which can spread through your attic.
-In the summer, natural air flow in a well-vented attic moves super-heated air out of the attic, protecting roof shingles and removing moisture.
+In the winter, allowing a natural flow of outdoor air to ventilate the attic helps the attic properly ventilate moisture caused by cooking, showering, and general heating.
+If these elements are left unattended, you may end up with black mold which can spread throughout your attic.
+In the summer, natural air flow in a well-vented attic moves hot air out of the attic, protecting roof shingles and removing moisture.
 The attic insulation will resist heat transfer into the house during the summer and prevent warm air from leaking into the attic during the winter.
-The results of this highly effective system is what we call Four Seasonal Ventilation.
+We call this highly-effective attic ventilation system Four Seasonal Ventilation.

-Attic fans are intended to cool hot attics by drawing in cooler outside air from soffit vents and pushing hot air to the outside.
-However, if your attic has blocked soffit vents and is not well-sealed from the rest of the house, attic fans will suck cool conditioned air up out of the house and into the attic.
+Attic fans cool hot attics by drawing in cooler outside air through soffit vents and pushing hot air outside.
+If you have blocked soffit vents that are not well-sealed from the rest of the house, it will suck cool air up out of the house and into the attic.
 This will use more energy and make your air conditioner work harder, which will increase your summer utility bill.
 You don’t want your unfinished attic cooled by your air conditioner.
-Likewise, during the winter ventilation devices will cause a draft that will pull warm air from the home into the attic.
-Almost all attic fans come equipped with a thermostat so they will not run as the temperature outside drops.
-Nevertheless, keep in mind the proper balance of roof ventilation devices and soffit vents are critical to work properly all year round.
+During the winter, ventilation devices will similarly cause a draft that will pull warm air from the home into the attic.
+Almost all attic fans come equipped with a thermostat so they shut off automatically as the temperature outside drops.
+To remedy this issue, we recommend investing in an attic tent also known as an attic stairway insulator.